October CMS resources and help articles

 });

-To include the slider_image field to your blog posts, just install our BlogHub extension and add the following code on the bottom of your current theme.yaml file:
+To include the slider_image field in your blog posts, install the BlogHub extension and add the following code at the bottom of your theme.yaml file:

 ratmd.bloghub: